Gilbert, AZ 85234

 - Softball Leagues

-Elliot District park is host to Big League Dreams Gilbert.
-The Sports park was opened in January 2008 and includes 8 replica fields, a 20,000 sq. ft. indoor soccer pavilion, flag football fields, batting cages, and a Stadium Club restaurant.
+Elliot District Park opened in January 2008 and includes 8 replica fields, a 20,000 sq. ft. indoor soccer pavilion, flag football fields, batting cages, and a Stadium Club restaurant.
 Activities offered include adult softball and indoor soccer leagues, tournaments (baseball, fastpitch and softball) and special events.
+Elliot District Park is currently closed for repairs and is anticipated to reopen in early 2019.

 - 8 Replica Fields- The playing fields are built as scaled-down replicas of famous ballparks and include Fenway Park, Wrigley Field, Sportsman's Park, D-Back Stadium, Yankee Stadium, Ebbet's Stadium and the Polo Grounds.
 All are designed to accommodate youth baseball, youth fast pitch softball, and adult slow pitch softball.